-My interest in the paranormal has been with me as long as I can remember, I’m fascinated by the unexplained and unexplainable. working in theatres across the country I heard so many stories f haunted and unusual happenings that it was only a matter of time before I started investigating for myself!
+My interest in the paranormal has been with me as long as I can remember, I’m fascinated by the unexplained and unexplainable.
+Working in theatres across the country I heard so many stories of haunted and unusual happenings that it was only a matter of time before I started investigating for myself!

-The scientific part f my brain questions everything, and my inquisitive side just wants to fid our more.
-In terms of venues Haunted Heritage are second to none for houses stepped in history, manors bursting with atmosphere and museums waiting to show us what they hold… you never know what’s going to happen which makes it all the more exciting!
+In terms of venues Haunted Heritage are second to none for houses steeped in history, manors bursting with atmosphere and museums waiting to show us what they hold… you never know what’s going to happen which makes it all the more exciting!
 For me so far Abington Park Musuem proved unforgettable with an extraordinary table tipping session.
-I love being part of the Haunted Heritage team and cant wait to see you for our next investigation!
+I love being part of the Haunted Heritage team and can’t wait to see you for our next investigation!

 After a break for a few years, I decided to have a psychic reading and was told that I was very “sensitive” to picking up things from “the other side” and this re-sparked my interest in the paranormal.
 After a group of friends and I did a ghost walk at Bradgate Park a couple of years ago with Haunted Heritage, I was once again completely baffled by what I could pick up… and have been a regular customer ever since.

 Although I am new to the Haunted Heritage Team for 2020, I have been a regular face for a while, but I am now looking forward to helping others with their own curiosities about the paranormal and seeing what evidence we can find to help those who also have “unanswered” questions…

 I have always been interested in the paranormal from an early age.